techambient/SonicSync/README.md

 ## ❔ Frequently Asked Questions

-1) Is Ambient Calculator beats OpenCalc or yetCalc in tablet UI? <br>
+1) Do SonicSync faster and smoother than Miracast? <br>
-   Answer: Yes, you can see the above section to see the broken UI.
+   Answer: Yes, Miracast offers laggy and unstable experiences.

-2) Is Ambient Calculator also known as "World Lightest Open Source Calculator"?
+2) Is SonicSync also known as "Best Content Sharer Platform"?
-   <br> Answer: Yes, Ambient Calculator (~1.8MB) beats OpenCalc (~2.2MB) and Fossify Calculator (~3MB).
+   <br> Answer: Yes, because most of the screen share app uses around 1MB and SonicSync uses 100KB.